sergeeximius/zabbix-BackupExec-jobs/README.md

 **================Zabbix-Symantec-Backup-Exec ================**

+Template for Zabbix 3.4.
 Work with Symantec Backup Exec V2012 minimum (don't work older versions) !

-This template use PowerShell Cmdlets to discover backup job Symantec Backup Exec
+This template use PowerShell Cmdlets to discover backup job Symantec Backup Exec.

 Default Russian translation for Template.
 Optimizing for Symantec Backup Exec on Cyrillic CP866 and Zabbix Server on UTF-8.